Historic Shadow Point

 History of the Estate

 Mr. Frank Sweeting from Bloomington, Illinois bought this property in the 1920s because of his love for fishing and warm weather.
-He bartered, entertained, and had many of his cronies and public figures to Key Largo to experience the excitement the ambiance, catching fish, and of course one of his passions, gambling.
+He bartered, entertained, and had many of his cronies and public figures to Key Largo to experience the excitement, the ambiance, and of course, his passion catching fish and gambling.
 Located on over two secluded acres in the Florida Keys, it is nestled in a native hardwood hammock and has been owned by the same family since 1923.

 This unique property is an unforgettable slice of 1920s Key Largo.
-Because of its size and location, Historic Shadow Point is very popular for weddings, family gatherings, and other special events.
+Because of its size and location, Historic Shadow Point is very popular for family gatherings and other special events.
 We have catered to guests from all over the world, and many come back year after year.

-The property was acquired by the same family who still owns it to this day.
+This property was acquired in 1923 by the same family who still owns it to this day.
 They have worked very hard over the generations to keep the houses as original as possible.
+Despite going through numerous hurricanes the house is still standing which is a testament to the builder and designer of which we know little.
 The homes are decorated with pieces reflecting the years of being connected to the local waters.
 Their ancestor, Marvin D. Adams, is responsible for constructing the canal that bisects Key Largo.
 Known as The Cut to locals, The Marvin D. Adams Waterway allows boaters to travel conveniently from the Atlantic Ocean side to the Gulf of Mexico in minutes.
 The structures on the property are likely the oldest original residential homes still intact and in use on all of Key Largo.